Hiba-Chaabnia/Project-Management-Mobile-App/README.md

 - 🌐 **Cloud Sync**: Add support for cloud synchronization so users can access their projects across multiple devices.
 - 📊 **Analytics Dashboard**: Provide users with analytics view to track their progress over time.

-## Contribution Guidelines 🤝

-Contributions are welcome!
-If you'd like to make changes to the project or report bugs, feel free to open an issue or submit a pull request.

 ## Contact 📬

 If you have any questions or feedback, don't hesitate to reach out: